Sanochez/Gastrella/docs/testing.md

 This shows that the customer can create an account by filling in the required information.

 # Test Case ID: UC2 FR2
-Description: The system should allow customers to browse through potential food options.
+Description: The system should allow customers to browse through potential food options.<br>
 Prerequisites: Accessible API
 Test Data:

 # Test Case ID: UC2 FR3
-Description: The system should allow users to browse, write and upload reviews for restaurants.
+Description: The system should allow users to browse, write and upload reviews for restaurants.<br>
 Prerequisites: Accessible API, connection to Database, Error messages Test Data:
 (1)